rick-liyue-huang/The-Foundation-of-Front-End-Development/README.md

 #                RichCode-Blog
 ### Blog of Rick Huang
-It is a great idea to put some thoughts about my web development and daily life here.
+It is a great idea to put some basic thoughts about my web development here.